High-End Lenses • Progressive • Polycarbonate & Bifocal Lenses

 What are Progressive Lenses?

-Progressive lenses have three prescriptions built into one pair of glasses.
-These different lens powers allow you to do a range of tasks without switching your eyeglasses.
-For example, you can read a print book up close, use a computer at middle distance, and see distant road signs when driving.
+Progressive lenses combine three prescriptions in one pair of glasses, allowing you to perform various tasks without switching eyewear.
+You can read up close, use a computer at a moderate distance, and see distant road signs while driving.

 What are Polycarbonate Lenses?

 Polycarbonate – a robust plastic used in various applications like eyeglasses, car headlights, DVDs, and industrial settings – offers unique advantages.
 It is a thermoplastic that undergoes a rapid process of melting, molding, compressing, and cooling.

 One major benefit of using polycarbonate lenses in eyeglasses is their remarkable durability.
 They are nearly indestructible – being 10 times stronger than regular plastic – ensuring long-lasting and safe eye protection.

 Polycarbonate lenses also provide built-in UV protection, shielding your eyes from harmful sun rays without the need for additional coatings.
 Moreover, they are often thinner than lenses made from other materials, offering visual correction without added thickness.
 This makes them ideal for individuals with high prescriptions, providing lighter, more comfortable eyewear.

 Shatterproof polycarbonate lenses are particularly beneficial for children and athletes, as they can withstand the demands of an active lifestyle.
 Many sports sunglasses and safety goggles utilize this lens material.

 Although polycarbonate lenses are softer and more prone to scratches, modern versions are typically coated with a scratch-resistant layer, making them more resilient.

 Bifocals are commonly associated with older individuals and the inconvenience of carrying multiple pairs of glasses.
 However, bifocals, credited to Benjamin Franklin, revolutionized eyewear by combining two lens powers into one.